fossillogic/fossil-algo/README.md

 #### Adding via Meson Git Wrap

-To add a git-wrap, place a `.wrap` file in `subprojects` with the Git repo URL and revision, then use `dependency('fossil-algorithm')` in `meson.build` so Meson can fetch and build it automatically.
+To add a git-wrap, place a `.wrap` file in `subprojects` with the Git repo URL and revision, then use `dependency('fossil-algo')` in `meson.build` so Meson can fetch and build it automatically.

 #### Integrate the Dependency: